openforis/sepal-doc/docs/source/_templates/index.rst

 Overview
 --------

 SEPAL applications are tools provided by the SEPAL team from the Food and Agriculture Organization of the United Nations (FAO) or other developers.

 These tools are based on advanced geographic information system (GIS) libraries and complement the functionalities of SEPAL recipes, providing the end user with access to complex workflows without requiring knowledge of digital programming.

-These applications are served in SEPAL with attractive user interfaces to ensure the best possible user experience.
+The applications are served in SEPAL with attractive user interfaces to ensure the best possible user experience.

 They run on various shells – from pure HTML and Shiny-based R apps to Jupyter-powered Python kernels.
 This flexibility and variety of tools allows developers to integrate workflows and make them available for SEPAL users.